My continuing journey in North Alabama led me to discover more history through architecture, waterfalls, shopping and some delicious culinary stops.

 Big Bob Gibson’s

-A delicious lunch of brisket at Big Bob Gibson’s was had at Decatur’s own iconic barbeque master.
-The local eatery began in 1925, and in 1998 Gibson’s Championship Red Sauce was voted Best Red Sauce on the planet by American Royal International Barbecue Sauce Contest.
+A delicious lunch of brisket at Big Bob Gibson’s was had at Decatur’s own iconic barbecue master.
+The local eatery began in 1925, and in 1998 Gibson’s Championship Red Sauce was voted Best Red Sauce on the planet by the American Royal International Barbecue Sauce Contest.

-How lucky to have a world-famous barbeque restaurant in your town.
+How lucky to have a world-famous barbecue restaurant in your town.
 Barbeque fans should not miss this opportunity to indulge in this Alabama favorite.

 An hour and a half after leaving Decatur, having now driven across most of the top half of the state, I arrived at Unclaimed Baggage, Scottsboro, Alabama.